Castlight Health (NYSE:CSLT) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Castlight Health (NYSE:CSLT – Get Rating) in a research note released on Saturday.
-The brokerage issued a buy rating on the software maker’s stock.
+StockNews.com assumed coverage on shares of Castlight Health (NYSE:CSLT – Get Rating) in a research note issued on Sunday.
+The firm set a “buy” rating on the software maker’s stock.

-Separately, Zacks Investment Research upgraded Castlight Health from a sell rating to a hold rating in a research note on Tuesday, December 7th.
+Separately, Zacks Investment Research raised shares of Castlight Health from a “sell” rating to a “hold” rating in a report on Tuesday, December 7th.

 Castlight Health Company Profile (Get Rating)